yushan777/SUPIR-Demo/README.md

 - Removed `use_linear_control_scale (linear_s_stage2)` and `use_linear_cfg_scale (linear_CFG)` arguments.
    - Uses the start and end scale values to determine whether linear scaling will be used/have effect or not.
 - Renamed arguments to make settings a bit more intuitive (more alignment with kijai's SUPIR ComfyUI custom nodes)
+- Added `--skip_denoise_stage` argument to skip the initial denoising stage that softens the input image to smooth out image or compression artefacts.
+You might want to do this if your image is already high quality.

 ---
 ## 🔧 Dependencies and Installation